-Series I Units are generally only available to investors who make large investments in the Trust as well as directors, officers and employees of the Manager or an affiliate of the Manager.
-Series I Unitholders pay a lower administration fee than Series A, Series F Unitholders (1.15%, as opposed to 1.5%).
+Series I Units are generally only available to investors who make large investments in the Trust.
+Series I Unitholders pay a lower Administration Fee than Series A, Series F Unitholders (1.15%, as opposed to 1.5%).
 See "Directors, Management, Promoters and Principal Holders - Manager's Fees".
 A negotiated service fee may be payable by investors to a dealer who sells Series I Units.
 The Manager does not pay any sales commission to a dealer who sells Series I Units.

 Units will be issued in Canadian dollars.
 To be eligible to purchase Series I Units investors must enter into an agreement with the Manager.
 This agreement will set out, among other things, the amount to be invested and the service fee payable to the dealer, if any.
-If the investor did not qualify to hold Series I Units when the investor originally purchased them, or is no longer eligible to hold Series I Units, the dealer must tell the Manager to switch the investor's Units into Series A Units, Series F Units or to redeem them.
+If the investor did not qualify to hold Series I Units when the investor originally purchased them, or is no longer eligible to hold Series I Units, the dealer must tell the Manager to switch the investor's Units into Series A Units and Series F Units or to redeem them.
 The Manager also retains the right, at its sole discretion, to redeem or switch the Series I Units into Series A Units or Series F Units if the Manager determines that the investor is not eligible to hold Series I Units.

 All Units of the same Series are entitled to participate pro rata: (i) in any payments or distributions made by the Trust to the Unitholders of the same Series; and (ii) upon liquidation of the Trust, in any distributions to Unitholders of the same Series of net assets of the Trust attributable to the Series remaining after satisfaction of outstanding liabilities of such Series.
-The book value per Unit will reflect the foreign exchange differential between Canadian dollars and US dollars.
+The book value per Unit will reflect the foreign exchange differential between Canadian dollars and U.S. dollars.